eXpandFramework/Reactive.XAF/src/Modules/Agnostic/CloneModelView/Readme.md

-The `CloneModelView` package can be used to enable specific CloneModelView scenarios by setting the `IModelObjectView.CloneModelView` attribute to true.
-The implemented CloneModelView scenarios are described in the details section.
+The `CloneModelView` package can be used to generate XAF model views in the generator layer, resulting in a clean model which is really important for monitoring and supporting purposes.
 ## Installation
 1. First you need the nuget package so issue this command to the `VS Nuget package console`